Kristiansund Mainland Connection

 The Kristiansund Mainland Connection (Kristiansund fastlandsforbindelse or abbreviated Krifast) is a road system consisting of the European route E39 highway and Norwegian National Road 70 that connects Kristiansund Municipality to the neighboring islands of Frei, Bergsøya, and Aspøya and then to the mainland of Norway.
 Krifast opened in 1992 and consists of 25 km of road and 6 km of bicycle paths.
 The three main structures are the undersea Freifjord Tunnel, the Gjemnessund Bridge, and the Bergsøysund Bridge.
+The Straumsund Bridge is also part of the network.

 A total of seven bridges are part of the Krifast system, the most famous one being the suspension bridge Gjemnessund Bridge from the island of Bergsøya to the mainland of Gjemnes Municipality, with 108 m high towers and a span between them of 623 m.
 There is also the 933 m long pontoon bridge called the Bergsøysund Bridge which goes between the islands of Bergsøya and Aspøya, which is the only bridge of its kind where nothing but the ends are anchored to solid rock.
 The bridge is supported by 7 pontoons, floating on a 320 m deep fjord.

 The 5.1 km long underwater Freifjord Tunnel goes under the Freifjorden.
 It is reaches a depth of 134 m below sea level at its deepest point, though the bottom 35 m of the tunnel is in solid rock.
 A drive through the tunnel takes about 5 minutes.
 Because of the relatively steep climb, there are three lanes at each end, but only two at the bottom.